p1940/p1940/README.md

 For now it’s here:

-**P Identity proofing - Not Applicable.
+**P Identity proofing:** Not Applicable

-**C Primary credential usage
+**C Primary credential usage**
-**Defaults (from VoT RFC 8485)
+**Defaults (from VoT RFC 8485)**
-**C0 No credential is used / anonymous public service **Ca Simple session HTTP cookies (with nothing else) Cb Known device, such as those indicated through device posture or device management systems Cc Shared secret, such as a username and password combination Cd Cryptographic proof of key possession using shared key Ce Cryptographic proof of key possession using asymmetric key Cf Sealed hardware token / keys stored in a trusted platform module
+* C0 No credential is used / anonymous public service
+* Ca Simple session HTTP cookies (with nothing else)
+* Cb Known device, such as those indicated through device posture or device management systems

-**Extensions:
+* Cc Shared secret, such as a username and password combination
+* Cd Cryptographic proof of key possession using shared key
+* Ce Cryptographic proof of key possession using asymmetric key
+* Cf Sealed hardware token / keys stored in a trusted platform module

+**Extensions:**
-Cg Locally verified biometric
+* Cg Locally verified biometric
-Ch Verified Split Biometric
+* Ch Verified Split Biometric
-Ci Authentication Freshness Not sure this can be represented practically.
+* Ci Authentication Freshness Not sure this can be represented practically.
-Cx FIDO authentication
+* Cx FIDO authentication
-Cj Pad detection used
+* Cj Pad detection used
-Ck UBA used
+* Ck UBA used
-Cl Geolocation used
+* Cl Geolocation used
-Cm SUA used  (not sure if these last three make sense) Cm 2FA used
+* Cm SUA used  (not sure if these last three make sense)
+* Cn 2FA used
-Co  MFA used
+* Co  MFA used

-**M Primary credential management - Not Applicable.
+**M Primary credential management:** Not Applicable.

-**A Assertion presentation - Not Applicable.
+**A Assertion presentation:** Not Applicable.

 # 4 IEEE P1940 Example
 P1940 architectures involve mobile client apps communicating with backend financial servers to initiate and carry out ATM and POS transactions, using mobile app ‘authenticators’ to prove a user identity with an agreed-upon level of assurance suited to the transaction risk level.